alexiscolin/hepic-int/README.md

 * VueJS

 ### Tools
-This project require some Tools
+This project requires some Tools

 * WebPack 4 (and CLI)
 * Gulp